 Treatment for depression

-Treatment for depression in allopathic medicine is never considered as simple, and the success rate of cure for depression is way below 25%.
-Over the years, advances have been made in treatments for Depression.
+Treatment for depression in allopathic medicine is never considered simple, and the success rate of a cure for depression is way below 25%.
+Over the years, advances have been made in treatments for depression.
 The early treatments consisted of medication.

-There is a variety of treatments for depression available which are listed below:
+There are a variety of treatments for depression available, which are listed below:

 Medications

-The use of pharmaceutical medications is one of the allopathic treatments for depression that has come a long way over the years, and you can lead an everyday life to a successful one.
+The use of pharmaceutical medications is one of the allopathic treatments for depression that has come a long way over the years, and you can make your everyday life successful.
 There are different classes of medications, each working differently.
 They all work on the chemicals in the brain, Serotonin and Norepinephrine.
 These medications are very effective but come with some severe side effects.
 In children up to 21, antidepressants have been linked to suicidal thinking and attempts.
-We believe that such medication does not fight the inner root of depression and works on suppressing symptoms.
+We believe that such medication does not fight the inner root of depression but works on suppressing symptoms.
 However, they may still be right for you, so discuss your options with a qualified doctor.

 Medical procedures and medical therapy interventions for depression